Logo

 Sally Hemings's will petitioned the legislature to allow the freed Hemingses to stay in the state.

-Jefferson's daughter Martha Randolph informally freed the elderly Sally Hemings after Jefferson's death, by giving her "her time", as was a custom.
+Jefferson's daughter Martha Randolph at least informally freed the elderly Sally Hemings after Jefferson's death, by giving her "her time", as was a custom.

 Sally Hemings lived to see a grandchild born in a house that her sons owned.

-Sally Hemings's estate, including his enslaved people, was sold by his daughter Martha to repay his debts.
+Sally Hemings's estate, including his slaves, was sold at auction by his daughter Martha to repay his debts.

 Sally Hemings wrote that Jefferson "kept, as his concubine, one of his own slaves" and had "several children" by her.